-All of these trails can opt to start from Bear Lake Trailhead but some are more convention forms the other nearby bus stops.
-Here’s a of the trails that start from Bear Lake Trailhead and a corresponding shuttle map.
+All of these trails can opt to start from Bear Lake Trailhead but some are more convenient from other nearby bus stops.
 If you want to see a full Bear Lake trail map click here.

 Short and Easy Hikes